karanchahal/DoodleMaster/README.md

 2. UI = Html/CSS

-This demo was inspired by Airbnb's work on Sketching INterfaces.
+This demo was inspired by Airbnb's work on Sketching Interfaces.
 This demo was made while I was a frontend developer.
-I was inspored to make this as I saw a lot of developers spending time on coding the UI from the mockups, this time could be better spent in coding the functionality behing the UI.
+I was inspired to make this as I saw a lot of developers spending time on coding the UI from the mockups, this time could be better spent in coding the functionality behing the UI.
 Doodle master  seeks to build a painless and natural way of prototyping interfaces.
 This tool can be used by designers and developers alike to showcase ideas quickly in the form of real code.

 #### Instructions for Building and Running

 This project uses Python3.

 1. Download the weights from [here](https://drive.google.com/open?id=1dgz1DbeXFxGYc-KmKE4RcFdmf793-lK-) and paste the file to the ```weights``` folder.
-2. Build the project with the command: ```python3 -r requirements.txt```
+2. Build the project with the command: ```pip3 -r requirements.txt```
 3. Start the server with the command : ```python3 server.py```
 4. Goto ```localhost:5000``` to view the Doodle Master.
 5. OUtput HTML file is generated at the ```output``` folder